Pigmentation Treatment

-Hypopigmentation is often caused by inflamation, vitilgo, various fungal infections, and certain medications.
-Hyperpigmentation on the other hand is caused by an overload of iron in your system, exposure to ultraviolent sun rays, endocrine diseases such as Addison's disease, or pregnancy.
+Hypopigmentation can be caused by inflammation, vitiligo, various fungal infections, and certain medications.
+Hyperpigmentation is often caused by excess iron in the system, exposure to ultraviolet sun rays, endocrine conditions such as Addison's disease, or pregnancy.

 Faq